shekit/peeqo/README.md

 ### Setup on System

-You can currently run the app on Mac OSX or Linux for development purposes.
+You can currently run the app on Mac OSX or Ubuntu14.04 for development purposes.
 You can develop on your system and then push it to your Peeqo's raspberry pi.
-There is no support for running on Windows right now.
+On other systems, if wakeword detection is unsupported, I have added a small button on the top left corner to simulate a wakeword.

+#### Setup on Mac OSX:

 * **Install node version**
   * Select the installer for your OS from this link - <a href="https://nodejs.org/en/blog/release/v8.15.1/" target="_blank">https://nodejs.org/en/blog/release/v8.15.1/</a>